Are you a writer? Are you on Pinterest? These Pinterest tips for writers and bloggers will help you find new readers and help you market your writing!

 Don’t pin every single thing you see – actually take the time to click through the pin to see what it links to and make sure it provides value to your readers and followers.

 It is also a good idea to write your own comments and descriptions about the different things you pin, as it shows your audience why it is “pin-worthy”.

 If you convert your account to a business account, which is easy to do on the website, you will be able to see a number of stats and information about the content you’re pinning.

-You can also check to see what pins are the most popular from your website.
-This will help you identify better with your target market as well as to create more content that appeals to your readers.
+You can also check to see what pins are the most popular on your website.
+This will help you identify better with your target market as well as create more content that appeals to your readers.

 By understanding what your readers enjoy reading, you will be able to create content and write new blog posts on your website that will make them excited to keep returning for more!